 When you select the Delimiter separated option, the text in each column is separated by a delimiter character, specified in the Col Separator field.
 Each line is separated by the character specified in the Line Separator field.

-When Fixed format option is selected, the text in each column occupies a fixed position on the line.
+When you select the Fixed format option, the text in each column occupies a fixed position on the line.
 For fixed format text, you must specify the fill character, the line length, and the column offsets.

 Format Type field.